russellrobinson/generic-linked-list/README.md

 # Single-Linked List Using Generics

 ## About
-This project implements a Single-Linked List that you can use for link objects of any type.
+This project implements a Single-Linked List that you can use for a linked list of any data type.

 The motivations for this project are: